dgsasha/qualia-gtk-theme/README.md

 Screenshots of desktop environments other than GNOME can be found [here](.github/SCREENSHOTS.md).

-**This repo contains a GTK3 theme, a configuration for Libadwaita, a Firefox theme, and themes for the desktops listed above.
-The Yaru icon, cursor, sound, and GtkSourceView themes are also included.**
+**This repo contains a GTK3 theme, a configuration for Libadwaita, a Firefox theme, and themes for the desktops listed above.**

+**The Yaru icon, cursor, sound, and GtkSourceView themes are also included.**

 # How to Install

 ## Installing Dependencies

 A modern version of Python is required.
-Any of the currently supported Python 3 versions should work.
+Any currently supported version should work.

 You will also need a Meson version greater than 0.59.
-This may be an issue for older Debian and Ubuntu releases.

 <hr>

-**Arch based distros:**
+### Arch based distros

 ```
 sudo pacman -S sassc git ninja meson rsync gnome-shell-extensions
 ```

-**Debian/Ubuntu based distros:**
+### Debian/Ubuntu based distros

 ```
 sudo apt install sassc git ninja-build meson gnome-shell-extensions
 ```

-**Fedora:**
+### Fedora

 ```
 sudo dnf install sassc git ninja-build meson gnome-shell-extension-user-theme
 ```

-**openSUSE:**
+### openSUSE

 ```
 sudo zypper install sassc git ninja meson gnome-shell-extension-user-theme
 ```

-**Solus:**
+### Solus

 ```
 sudo eopkg install sassc git ninja meson rsync gnome-shell-extensions